rutujasanadi/docusign-onboarding-backend/README.md/README.md

 03.Enable JWT Authentication

     -Generate RSA Private and public key and enable 'Account Impersonation' under Authentication settings.

-04. Get Your API Username
+04.Get Your API Username

     -Copy the API Username (GUID) from user profile; this is required for JWT impersonation.

-05. Request application consent
+05.Request application consent

     -Before making any API calls using JWT Grant, we must get user’s consent for app to impersonate them.
     -To get this consent, open the below Sample URI in embedded browser, replacing the value of client_id with integration key, scope and redirect URI

         https://account-d.docusign.com/oauth/auth?